 The Chiang Mai province is historic and culturally rich with unique Lanna-style architecture, art, sculptures, rooftops, and ancient temple's that are of great importance to the Thai people.

 When visiting Chiang Mai, you must consider exploring the different cultural buildings and centers in the land.
 The Chiang Mai Historical Center is one place you must visit as it takes you on a journey to the prehistoric settlements of the land.
+Step back in time at the Chiang Mai Historical Center, where immersive exhibits, artifacts, and interactive displays bring to life the rich cultural heritage, ancient traditions, and fascinating history of this vibrant Northern Thai city.

 About Chiang Mai Historical Center